QualiSystems/devguide_source/_orchestration/8.1.0/getting-information-from-cloudshell.md

 os.environ['Param1']
 {% endhighlight %}

-You can also use the scripting helper class:
+You can also use the Sandbox class:

 {% highlight python %}
-from cloudshell.workflow.orchestration.Sandbox import Sandbox Sandbox = Sandbox()
+from cloudshell.workflow.orchestration.sandbox import Sandbox Sandbox = Sandbox() sandbox.get_user_param('Param1')
-Sandbox.get_user_param('Param1')

 {% endhighlight %}